edarruiz/DomainDrivenDesign.SDK/README.md

 > *2. The FACTORY should be abstracted to the type desired, rather than the concrete class(es) created. (...)"*
 >

-Also in the same chapter, we have a good direction on where we should implement or put our Factories:
+Also in the same chapter, we have a good direction on where we should implement our Factories:

 > *"Generally speaking, you create a factory to build something whose details you want to hide, and you place the FACTORY where you want the control to be.
 These decisions usually revolve around AGGREGATES." (...)*
 >

-A very important thing (and sometimes missed) worth to consider is, sometimes we don't need to use Factories to hide the implementation details or the existing complexity to create some of the domain model objects. **Sometimes, we can just use a plain and simple public constructors.**
+One very important thing worth considering, and sometimes overlooked, is that perhaps in some situations we don't need to use Factories to hide the implementation details or the complexity that goes into creating some of the domain model objects. **Sometimes, we can just use a plain and simple public constructors.**

 But when do we choose public constructors over Factories?
-Eric Evans also mention this on chapter 6 of the book, giving a list of some circunstances you may end up finding to justify this choice:
+Eric Evans also mentions this in chapter 6 of the book, listing some circumstances you might encounter to justify this choice:

 > *"I've seen far too much code in which all instances are created by directly calling class constructors, or whatever the primitive level of instance creation is for the programming language.
 The introduction of FACTORIES has great advantages, and is generally underused.
 Yet there are times when the directness of a constructor makes it the best choice.
 FACTORIES can actually obscure simple objects that don't use polymorphism.*
 >